 23 – Wander around Universal CityWalk

-Boasting some of the city’s hottest entertainment (namely Blue Man Group), plus an abundance of innovative dining experiences, retail therapy opportunities, and family-friendly activities, there are endless reasons to take a leisurely stroll through the Universal CityWalk.
+Boasting some of the city’s hottest entertainment, Universal CityWalk, has an abundance of innovative dining experiences, retail therapy opportunities and family-friendly activities.

-Best of all, unlike the parks themselves, the CityWalk won’t cost you a dime.
+Best of all, unlike the parks themselves, CityWalk won’t cost you a dime.

 24 – Ride in a speedboat at Clearwater Beach